 As fall turns to winter in the higher elevations, Mt.
 Rainier National Park begins the process of preparing for the winter season.
 For hikers, many trails become inaccessible due to road closures and snowfall.
 But all hope is not lost, there are still accessible trails available for your hiking pleasure after many roads have closed.
 Come visit the park, as in Grand Park…through the back door.
 The trailhead for this little gem is off FS 73.
 It’s a delightful day hike with jaw-dropping scenery all along the way.

 From here the trail drops down into a small valley between hills, crosses a small creek and begins a steady, sometimes steep climb to Grand Park, elevation 5,600 ft.
 You have now traveled 3.6 miles, and what lies before you is a meadow measuring a mile and a half long by almost a half-mile wide of almost completely flat terrain.
-From here, wander into the meadow as far as you like, searching for just the right spot for lunch and taking in the simply stunning views of Mt.
+From here, follow the trail, searching for just the right spot for lunch and take in the simply stunning views of Mt.
 Rainier.

 This mysterious landscape seems out of place, as it’s surrounded by jagged, vertical mountains and deep rock-filled valleys.
 There are small clusters of alpine trees scattered across this giant meadow, as well as the silver remnants of trees that have succumbed to the harsh and exposed environment.
 During mid-summer, meadows of sub-alpine flowers seem to go on forever, but it can be very difficult to determine just the right time to see them.
 The narrow window of “just right” changes each year.
 As you gaze upon the incredible Mountain, you begin to identify familiar landmarks.
 The Winthrop Glacier is front and center, with the Willis Wall to the right.
 Sunrise trail destinations such as Skyscraper Mountain, 3rd Burroughs Mountain, and Mt.
 Fremont are all to your left.
 It’s a magical, close-up view of Mt.
 Rainier that is hard to put into words…you just have to be there to understand its magnitude.